What’s the difference between folders and albums?

 In this example, the high-level folders are named Branding, Integrations, Marketing, and Photography.
 These naming conventions represent concepts that can be broken down into smaller and more defined parts.
 Integrations, in particular, holds albums that are meant for specific assets to be used with pre-built integrations within Canto’s application.

-Although the naming conventions of a structure will be different for every company, best practices for assigning names to your folders and albums will help to standardize the process.
+Although the naming conventions will be different for every company, best practices for assigning names to your folders and albums will help to standardize the process.
 Names should be broad, but substantial and inclusive so that they will not change within the Canto account.